hrcerqueira/star-lang/README.md

   - They can do something repeatedly while themselves or some other star is lit
   - They can also do something repeatedly while themselves have at least some intensity
   - They can read one character from the standard input and make their light match that character, or print their value as a matching character (no, I could not think of a metaphor here, hard to do so when talking about things that don't do anything and just exist)
-- Every time a star is pocked, only one of their legs moves, which depends on how much light they are emitting.
+- Every time a star is poked, only one of their legs moves, which depends on how much light they are emitting.
 Ah ah, star dumb or something
 - If a star leg is done executing, it just goes again, unless explicitly stopped

 ## Enough jokes, on to the nerdy stuff!!

+StarLang is an esolang.
+It is close to being turing complete, is actually what is called a turing tarpit.
+To actually be turing complete it would have to be memory unbound, which is not, since there's a limit (albeit a big one) in the number of stars, meaning that memory is constrained.
+We could also get by, by making the star values limitless, but hey, it is what it is.

+Now I haven't run a formal proof on this, I like to waste my time only up to a point, but I am fairly confident,  so my source is "trust me bro".
+Also, the fact that the instruction set is somehow similar to brainfuck, which has the exact same limitation.

+StarLang also fits in the two-dimensional language category, meaning, code is laid out in the two-dimensional space, and flows in every direction.

 ### Syntax